sdss/mangadap/docs/gettingstarted.rst

 There are two main output files for each observation (plate-ifudesign combination):

     - ``manga-[PLATE]-[IFUDESIGN]-MAPS-[DAPTYPE].fits.gz``, see
-      :ref:`datamodel-mapsfile`: 2D "maps" (i.e., images) of DAP
+      :ref:`datamodel-maps`: 2D "maps" (i.e., images) of DAP
       measured properties
     - ``manga-[PLATE]-[IFUDESIGN]-LOGCUBE-[type].fits.gz``, see
-      :ref:`datamodel-cubefile`: 3D data cubes with the binned and best-fitting-model spectra
+      :ref:`datamodel-cube`: 3D data cubes with the binned and best-fitting-model spectra

 The datacubes produced by the DAP have the same shape as the DRP